NCCA/cfgaa24programingassignment-byoung5123/README.md

 - **Board**: Manages the game logic for the Tetris gameplay.
 - **Tetromino**: Represents the individual Tetris pieces (Tetrominoes).

+# Development Process

+To begin with I researched tetris logic in C++ ("Code-It-Yourself!
+Tetris - Programming from Scratch (Quick and Simple C++" - javidx9 on Youtube, 2017), and displayed the results by printing a grid of 1s and 0s onto the console with 1 representing an occupied space on the board and 0 representing an empty space.
+This allowed me to build the classes and logic required for the game before incorporating NGL to bring it into 3D space and Qt to handle the user input.

 # Functionality/Improvements

 ### Current functionality: